openshift/hive/docs/using-hive.md

 #### Additional Required Secrets
 In addition to the Hive credentials, OpenShift requires additional secrets in specific namespaces for authentication with Nutanix.
+These credentials can be created manually or by using the CCO utility (ccoctl) to generate the credential Secret manifests for the OpenShift installer.
+(See the following [link](https://github.com/nutanix-cloud-native/openshift-cloud-credential-operator/blob/master/docs/ccoctl.md#nutanix) for more details)

 ##### Secret for OpenShift Machine API
 This secret is required by the OpenShift Machine API to manage machines on Nutanix: